If you’re happy with the handset you’ve got, Optus SIM-only contract plans are worth considering.

-For its SIM only plans, as the name suggests, you bring an existing owned and unlocked smartphone to the Optus network and receive a SIM card to insert into your device as well as service for the term of your contract period.
-Optus SIM plans are available on either a month by month or 12 month contract basis.
+SIM-only plans, as the name suggests, involve you bringing an existing owned and unlocked smartphone to the Optus network and receiving a SIM card to insert into your device as well as service for the term of your contract period.
+Optus SIM plans are available on either a month-to-month or 12-month contract basis.
 As postpaid contract plans, Optus offers a range of inclusions, but any usage over and above those inclusions will incur additional fees that you’ll be charged at the end of each contract month.

 How much do Optus SIM plans cost?

-The pricing for Optus’ SIM only contract plans depends on whether you opt for month by month contracting or a 12 month commitment.
-In the month by month space plan pricing ranges from $35 to $60 per month minimum.
-For 12 month plans, pricing ranges from $30 to $50 per month.
+The pricing for Optus’ SIM only contract plans depends on whether you opt for month-to-month contracting or a 12-month commitment.
+In the month-to-month space, plan pricing ranges from $45 to $75 per month, while 12-month plans start at $35 per month and go up to $55 per month.

-All SIM only contract plans offer unlimited national calls and texts as part of the package, but the 12 month plans also offer slightly higher data quotas in return for committing to a longer term plan.
-Higher rate level plans also include a quantity of international calling minutes to a selection of popular locations.
+All SIM-only contract plans offer unlimited national calls and texts as part of the package, but the 12-month plans also offer slightly higher data quotas in return for committing to a longer term plan.
+Higher-tier 12-month plans also include a quantity of international calling minutes to a selection of popular locations.

 What extras do Optus SIM plans offer?